Protocentral/protocentral_sensything/docs/5-activity_classifier.md

 ### Experiment 3 - Activity Classifier

 #### * Introduction
-Activity classification is the task of identifying a pre-defined set of physical actions using motion-sensory inputs.The activity classifier is somewhat similar to the stability classifier which it uses the on-board cortex in the sensor .to determine.
+Activity classification is the task of identifying a pre-defined set of physical actions using motion-sensory inputs.
+The activity classifier is somewhat similar to the stability classifier which it uses the on-board cortex in the sensor .to determine.

 #### * Objective
-To determine what activity the IMU is doing and create a model using sensything to classify physical activities done by users or system.
+To determine what activity the IMU is doing and create a model using Sensything to classify physical activities done by users or the system.

 #### * Application
-The BNO080 Inertial Measurement Unit (IMU) can be used to monitor activity levels for health applications, daily physical action of human-beings with motion-sensory inputs.
+The BNO080 Inertial Measurement Unit (IMU) can be used to monitor activity levels for health applications, the daily physical activity of human-beings with motion-sensory inputs.

 #### * Procedure
-BNO080 sensor is used for activity classifier, the sensor data is combined and drift corrected into meaningful, accurate IMU information.
-It's perfect for any project that needs to sense orientation or motion.
-The sensor can be interfaced with sensything using Qwiic connector very quick or just plug to read data from sensor.
-Once you upload the code given below using esp-idf to your sensything you will get the activity classification based on your input or movement in the motion-sensory input hence the data will be printed in your serial monitor.
+BNO080 sensor is used as an activity classifier, the sensor data is combined and drift corrected into meaningful, accurate IMU information.
+It is perfect for any project that needs to sense orientation or motion.
+The sensor can be interfaced with Sensything using the Qwiic connector, which makes it very quick to just plug in to read data from sensor.
+Once you upload the code given below using the esp-idf to your Sensything,you will get the activity classification based on your input or movement in the motion-sensory input.
+Hence the data will be printed on your serial monitor.

 ![Connection.jpg](images/Connection.jpg)